Aerosynchro Aviation: History

 The airline was established as IBA (International Business Air) and started operations in 1983 as an air-taxi operator with Piper PA-31 Navajo aircraft.
 It expanded to operate charter, cargo and scheduled services, although the latter were terminated in 2001.
-It has 22 employees (at March 2007).
+It had 22 employees (at March 2007).
 It was renamed in 2007.

 Fleet

-The International Business Air fleet includes the following aircraft (at March 2015): No aircraft is certified as airworthy anymore.
+The Aerosynchro Aviation fleet included the following aircraft (as of March 2015).
+No aircraft is certified as airworthy anymore.
 The last certificate to expire was that of SE-LIL, which expired on December 31, 2008.